gabrielc0464/independent-study/entry6.md

-# Earsketch Making a song in Earsketch
+#  Making a song in Earsketch

 The original plan for this entry was supposed to continue on to the curriculum on the website but I was getting bored just follwoing the tutorial so I decided to try and make a track.
 There are many things that go into making a song in any form but here are some